ozankasikci/command-vault/README.md

 # Command Vault

-Command Vault is a command manager store, and execute your complex commands.
+Command Vault is a command manager for storing, and executing your complex commands.
 It provides a user-friendly interface to search, list, and delete commands, as well as tag commands for better organization.

 ## Table of Contents
 - [Features](#features)